PaulGilmartin/django-pgpubsub/README.md

 all stored ``Notifications`` from the database and sends them to their respective channels to be processed.
 This allows to recover from scenarios like the one in the paragraph described above.

+Note that this recovery option can be enabled whenever we use the `listen` management command by supplying it with the `--recover` option.
+This will tell the listening processes to replay any missed stored notifications automatically when it starts up.

 Live Demos